 As a result, the authors of the present article, for the most part, acknowledge that pre-emption, and the uncertainty as to time and place of attack stretches the elasticity of anticipatory self-defense beyond the point of no return.
 As noted by one commentator, “self-defense cannot be exercised merely on the grounds of speculations, assumptions, expectations, or fear”.
-Such legal squeamishness is, however, arguably predicated on a reluctance to stretch the concept of imminence—something the present authors “flag” here, fundamentally contest in Part III as part of their overall discussion of perpetual self-defense self-defense by proxy, and “resolve” in Part IV with the applicable test which allows the recalibration of the necessity requirement with the point of attack.
-In the first instance, however, these three forms of jus ad bellum self-defense, and their relative lawfulness, are presented in the following graphic
+Such legal squeamishness is, however, arguably predicated on a reluctance to stretch the concept of imminence—something the present authors “flag” here, fundamentally contest in Part III as part of their overall discussion of perpetual self-defense and self-defense by proxy, and “resolve” in Part IV with the applicable test which allows the recalibration of the necessity requirement with the point of attack.
+In the first instance, however, these three forms of jus ad bellum self-defense, and their relative lawfulness, are presented in the following graphic:

 Figure 1: The lawfulness of defensive actions.

 By way of overall summary, conventional thinking regarding the lawful application of both Charter and customary norms for self-defense predominantly precludes the possibility of pre-emptive action against a non-imminent and temporarily latent grave threat of an armed attack or grave use of force.
 However, one may readily question whether anticipatory self-defense is still no more than a last “throw of the dice”.
-Due to the precarious nature of interception, the firing of a nuclear response to nuclear missiles in flight (or “fueled for flight”) is arguably too late—there is nothing left to defend—is punitive action at best.
+Due to the precarious nature of interception, the firing of a nuclear response to nuclear missiles in flight (or “fueled for flight”) is arguably too late—there is nothing left to defend—and is thus punitive action at best.
 And yet, the law governing a state’s inherent right of self-defense remains relatively uncontroversial in its absolute rejection of the much-maligned doctrine of pre-emptive self-defense.
 Up until now, this has perhaps been for good reason.

 C. Jus in Bello Self-Defense